Brand Strategy vs Content Marketing Strategy

 Content Strategy isn’t permanent.
 Most importantly, as you begin to implement your content strategy, remember to experiment, test, and tweak according to your needs.
 A good brand strategy provides a foundation, but it’s content strategy, is not set in stone.
 The more adaptable you are, the more effective you’ll be.

 Ask for help if you need it.
-If you’re stuck with your content strategy or need a fresh pair of eyes, I’m always happy to have a chat about it.
+If you’re stuck or need a fresh pair of eyes, I’m always happy to have a chat about it.